 Choosing Where to Stay

-Check out our where to stay page listing dozens of suggested lodging properties.
-In addition to these places, there are are more than 500 vacation rentals in Oconee County that can be found on Airbnb, HomeAway or VRBO.
+Check our stay page for dozens of suggested lodging properties.
+In addition to these places, there are are more than 300 vacation rentals in Oconee County that can be found on Airbnb or VRBO.
 You can search places in Seneca, West Union, Salem, Walhalla, Westminster, Long Creek or Mountain Rest to find rental properties to suit your family.

-POINTS OF REFERENCE: Seneca and West Union are near Lake Keowee; Salem is near Lake Jocassee; Westminster is near Lake Hartwell; Walhalla is close to Stumphouse Park; Long Creek and Mountain Rest are close to the Wild & Scenic Chattooga River and near dozens of waterfalls.
+- Long Creek and Mountain Rest are close to the Wild & Scenic Chattooga River, the Chauga River and near dozens of waterfalls